 Bank Austria Purchasing Managers' Index for April:

-- Bank Austria Purchasing Managers' Index climbs to 50.1 points in April signalling end of decline
+- Bank Austria Purchasing Managers' Index nudges up to 51.4 points in April

 Enquiries: Bank Austria Economics & Market Analysis Austria